GravisZro/scfs/README.md

 /usr/bin/mixerd may now create one or more socket files inside directory /mc/audio/

-  Note: subdirectories are automatically created and destroyed.
+  Note: Directories are automatically created and destroyed.
 Daemons can only create socket files.

 ## Clients
 A client only needs to check and open if a specific socket for their daemon exists.